Revenue Source Audit in 15 Minutes: Find the Single-Source Risk Threatening $70K–$90K Operators

 The Executive Summary

-Operators in the $70K–$90K/month band can lose 40–60% of revenue overnight by ignoring single-source risk; a 15-minute revenue source audit shows exactly which client could crash the business and how exposed you are.
+Operators in the $70K–$90K/month band can lose 40–60% of revenue overnight from single-source risk; a 15-minute revenue source audit exposes exactly which client can crash the business.

-Who this is for: Founders and operators at $70K–$90K/month who feel “stable” on paper but rely on a small cluster of big clients and haven’t checked how concentrated their revenue really is.
+Who this is for: Founders and operators at $70K–$90K/month who look stable on paper but rely on a few big clients and haven’t tested revenue concentration.

-The Revenue Concentration Problem: This article targets the single-source risk where one client at 40–60% of revenue can trigger a $30K–$80K annual crash, leaving only 3–6 months of runway if they leave.
+The Revenue Concentration Problem: One client at 40–60% of revenue can trigger a $30K–$80K annual crash and leave only 3–6 months of runway when they leave.

-What you’ll learn: The 15-Minute Revenue Source Audit, how to calculate a Revenue Concentration Score (0–100), break down revenue by client, quantify impact if the top client leaves, and decide when diversification is critical versus maintenance.
+What you’ll learn: The 15-Minute Revenue Source Audit and Revenue Concentration Score (0–100) so you can break down revenue by client and see your real single-source exposure.

-What changes if you apply it: Instead of hoping key clients stay, you know your exact exposure, turn a score like 87 into a concrete diversification plan, and move from “one client can break us” to a defensible revenue base.
+What changes if you apply it: You stop guessing, treat a score like 87 as a hard risk line, and move from “one client can break us” to a defensible revenue base.

-Time to implement: The audit takes 15 minutes total (5 minutes breakdown, 5 minutes scoring, 5 minutes risk and first action), with a quarterly 10-minute check that can prevent $30K–$80K concentration shocks each year.
+Time to implement: The audit takes 15 minutes total, with a quarterly 10-minute check that can flag $30K–$80K concentration shocks before they hit.

 Written by Nour Boustani for $70K–$90K/month founders who want durable revenue and calmer cash flow without gambling their business on one client relationship.